jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-01.md

 "No. Maya, it's fine."

 "It's clearly not fine.
-You look like you're about to cry, and he looks like someone killed his puppy.
+You look like you're gonna cry, and he looks like someone murdered his dog.
 So what's going on?"

 I want to tell her.
-Maya's been my best friend since I moved here sophomore year—she's the one who made Winnipeg feel less like exile and more like home.
-She knows about the childhood friendship with Ethan, the reunion, the slowly building something-more that neither of us has named yet.
+Maya's been my best friend since sophomore year—she's the one who made Winnipeg feel less like exile and more like home.
+She knows about the childhood friendship with Ethan, the reunion, the slowly building something that neither of us has actually said out loud.

 But I can't explain that I'm doing this to protect him without explaining what I'm protecting him from.
 And Jordan told me about Ethan's parents in confidence.

 "His parents want him to focus on hockey," I say finally.
 It's not a lie.
-"And I'm a distraction."
+"And I'm... a distraction."

-Maya's expression shifts from confused to outraged.
+Maya's expression shifts from confused to pissed.
 "They said that?"

-"Not to me.
+"Not to me directly.
 But yeah, basically."

 "So you're just... what?
 Ghosting him?"

-"I'm not ghosting him.
+"I'm not ghosting.
 I'm giving him space."

-"Space he doesn't want."
+"Space he clearly doesn't want."

 "Space he needs."

-Maya looks at me for a long moment, and I can see her trying to decide whether to push.
+Maya stares at me, and I can see her trying to decide whether to push.
 Finally, she sighs.
-"Okay.
-But Soph?
-This seems like one of those things where you're overthinking it."
+"Soph, this is literally one of those things where you're overthinking it."

 "Maybe."